 The most satisfying moment in the movie is when Bolt finally realizes he’s not a super special snowflake after all and gets humbled, hard, at which point he finally starts to become a likable character in the last act of the movie and starts to develop a personality.
 Now that Bolt can no longer define himself a superdog, he has to learn how to be a real dog and make up for lost time that greedy human producers stole from him, so he takes Mittens up on her offer to teach him how to be a real dog.
-Bolt is at his most compelling during this part of the movie, when he has to rebuild his whole identity and decide what to keep and what to leave behind.
+Bolt is easily at his most compelling during this part of the movie, when he has to rebuild his whole identity and decide what to keep and what to leave behind.
 He has to make a choice between staying with his friends or going back to Hollywood to find Penny, in the hopes that at least that part of his upbringing was real, and of course when he does go back, he arrives just in time to see her acting with his replacement pooch.
-Bolt feels sad about this for a few minutes, before he doubles back and saves Penny from a studio fire, rekindling their bond.
+Bolt feels sad about that for a few minutes, before he doubles back and saves Penny from a studio fire, rekindling their bond.
 And then the movie ends.
 That was Bolt’s arc.
 He was somewhat irritating for most of it, a few old plot twists happened, and then it wrapped up in the most cliche way possible for a movie about a kid and their dog – like something straight out of “Lassie”.